BrynM/hoard/README.md

     // create a store named "foo" and get its name var fooName = ü("foo").get_name(); // "foo"

-    // create a store named "bar" and a 60 second default key life, then get its name var fooName = ü("bar", {lifeDefault: 60}).get_name(); // "bar"
+    // create a store named "bar" and set a 60 second default key life, then get its name var fooName = ü("bar", {lifeDefault: 60}).get_name(); // "bar"

 ## Store Members